Skip to Content

 About

 Widget — is the main interface to create JS Component.
 Breeze widgets are very similar to Luma’s jQuery UI based widgets.
-Sometimes, you can even reuse the same file for both Luma and Breeze Themes
+In most cases you can even reuse the same file for both Luma and Breeze Themes

 $.widget function